Major John Andre: Page 2

 Smith, a Loyalist collaborator, escorted Andre back to the "Vulture," only to find it missing.
 To their consternation, they recognized that they'd need to cross overland through American-held territory.

 Andre Dresses for the Trip

 Because wearing his British uniform was too dangerous, Andre donned an American uniform for the treacherous trip.
 Smith accompanied Andre all but the last 15 miles, which were through British territory.
 It was in that last distance, while traveling alone and believing himself out of danger that Andre was stopped by a trio of American freelancers, dressed in British uniform.
-Andre commands them to give way.
-The reveal themselves and immediately search Andre, discovering Arnold's papers hidden in his boot.
-Andre is immediately arrested.
+Andre commanded them to give way.
+They revealed themselves and searched Andre, discovering Arnold's papers hidden in his boot, and arrested Andre for espionage.

 The Treachery Is Exposed

 It was assumed that Andre possessed stolen papers.
 What followed was a sequence of improbable coincidences and near-misses that led to the recognition that Arnold was a traitor and to his escape.
 Arnold learned that his treason was discovered and escaped downriver to the "Vulture" at the same time that Washington was arriving unexpectedly at West Point -- and all on the very day that the fortress was to have been surrendered to the British.